cameroncuster/caffe_assessment/README.md

 dependencies.

 Contribution to Caffe is well-outlined in the documentation.
-Contribution is laid out neatly for all developers by all requirements to contribute to the software.
+Contribution is laid out neatly for all developers with all requirements to contribute to the software.
 The requirements for contribution even specify versioning, feature branching, rebasing practices, and **testing**.
 While the standard is acceptable, the source code is not.
-Caffe makes an emphasis on good software development practices, yet the only standards uphelp by the application are feature branching and testing.
+Caffe makes an emphasis on good software development practices, yet the only standards upheld by the application are feature branching and testing.
 Although the code has tests, the tests are not documented well, rendering the tests useless.
 Inability to understand what is being tested in the code is result of poor software development practices.